 Table 17 Relationship between changes in index scores and environmental conditions.
 Tabulated are the proportion of deviance explained by models fit to relationships between the time-series of index score changes during non-disturbance periods and summaries of environmental condition during those periods.
-Bolding indicates statistical significance, P-values<0.05 in bold, P-values between 0.05 and 0.1 not bold.
 Shading indicates the relationship was monotonic with higher increase in index scores at lower exposures to the environmental pressure.
-A () marks relationships that where not monotonic although either, the most negative index score changes were observed at high exposures, or most positive changes occurred at lower exposures.
+A (\) marks relationships that where not monotonic although either, the most negative index score changes were observed at high exposures, or most positive changes occurred at lower exposures.
+A (#) marks relationships that are curved and do not indicate a unidirectional relationship.
 Blank cells indicate no relationship was observed with AICc not more than 2 units lower than null models.

-Region Freshwater Discharge Total N river load Total P river load DIN Region load Non-algal particulates (reef) Chlorophyll (reef) Light (reef)

-Wet Tropics 15.4% 16% 18.1% 3.3%

-Burdekin 14.8% 15.5% 15.9% 9.6% 5.0%

-Mackay-Whitsunday 5.3% 17.2% 13.3%

-Fitzroy 30.1% 28% 27.7% 20.1% 6.1% 22.3% 8.8%
+For light at reef level positive responses are shaded as low light is the pressure.

+Region Freshwater Discharge PN (JCU extrapolated load) Total P river load (2019) TSS river load (2019) PAR WQI (2019) DIN (JCU extrapolated load) Chl a (reef) TSS (reef) PAR (reef 2019) Wet Tropics 15.7% 19% 21.4% 17.7% 15.7% 4.5% 5.2% Burdekin 15.5% 12.9% 14.4% 13.3% 14.1% 9.3% 9.3% 10.1% Mackay-Whitsunday 9.2%# Fitzroy 26.8% 19.2% 19.7% 20.0% 21.7% 24.4% 27.2% 21.8% 33.9%

-Figure 36 Relationship between the coral index and run-off from local catchments.
+Figure 37 Relationship between the coral index and run-off from local catchments.
 Plotted points represent observed change in the index score at each reef and depth over a two-year period.
 Observations following years for which acute disturbances impacted communities in the period between samples were excluded.
 Discharge values represent the cumulative discharge from the region's major rivers over the two-year period corresponding to index changes.
-Trend lines represent the predicted change in index scores (solid line) and the 95% confidence intervals of the prediction (dashed lines)
+Trend lines represent the predicted change in index scores (solid line) and the 95% confidence intervals of the prediction (dashed lines).